swilsonmedia/pak-utils/packages/pak-cli/readme.md

 ```

 ### switch
-This command will prompt you with list available branches that you can switch to (master, release branches & bug branches).
+This command will prompt you with list available branches that you can switch to (master, release branches & existing branches).
 It will switch the repo to the selected branch.

 #### Example
 ```sh